For inquiries contact Angela Hartsell, Community Gardens Program Manager or Michelle Gorham, Assistant Program Manager

 What is a Community Garden?

-When people think about community gardens, they have various images in their heads based on experience or knowledge.
-But, for the most part, they think of geographic spaces with plants.
-Space and plants create nothing more than a garden; it is the addition of people that makes it a community garden.
-The style, design, content, and method of management are completely up to the community group.
+Any urban green space that is developed and maintained by volunteers members of the community to the benefit of those members may be deemed a community garden.
+When people think about community gardens, they may conjure up various images based on experience or knowledge but, for the most part, they think of geographic spaces with plants.
+Space and plants create nothing more than a garden; it is the addition of mem that makes it a community garden.
+The style, design, content, and method of management are completely up to the volunteer community group.

 There are communal gardens where all the members share in all the work and all the benefits.
 There are plotted gardens where each member maintains and benefits from his or her own plot.
 Some gardens are composites of these two styles.
 There are gardens that contain vegetables and other edibles.
 There are gardens that contain only flowers and trees.
 Most gardens contain some of both.
 There are gardens that are designed for efficiency and capacity.
 There are gardens that are designed for relaxation and beauty.
 Many gardeners design their spaces to serve multiple functions.